Makhachkala: 19th century

+20th century

 In January 1919, during the Russian Civil War, the British No. 221 Squadron Royal Air Force based themselves at Petrovsk.
 In March they were joined by No. 266 Squadron and both squadrons were involved in bombing operations against Bolshevik forces in Astrakhan and elsewhere.
 In August 1919 both squadrons were withdrawn from Petrovsk.
 The city was invaded by the Red Army in March 1920.

 As part of the Soviet revolution, place names relating to monarchy or religion were changed, and thus on 14 May 1921, Petrovsk was renamed Makhachkala, after Dagestani revolutionary Magomed-Ali 'Makhach' Dakhadaev.
 On the same day, it became capital of the newly formed Dagestan Autonomous Soviet Socialist Republic.
 The city incurred major damage during an earthquake on 14 May 1970.
 The city was briefly renamed Shamilkala during the disintegration of the Soviet Union in honor of the Dagestani freedom fighter Imam Shamil.

 The area was used as a Soviet-era naval testing station, leaving behind a curious sea fort off nearby Kaspiysk (42.896598°N 47.681274°E).